5 ways hotels are changing to adapt to the future of work

 Annie Spratt Hcb3lib8l8e Unsplash 2 1 1024x672

 With this new market in mind, many hotels are incorporating chic coworking spaces into their offerings.
-Wyndham, for example, has launched the business center in their Dubai property.
+Wyndham, for example, has launched the NEST business center in their Dubai property.
 Open to hotel guests and non-guests alike, visitors can reserve space on an hourly, daily, or monthly basis.

 Where hotels can set themselves apart from the traditional coworking space is the range of extra amenities they already have to hand.
-In Bangkok, several properties have creatively pivoted, offering day passes to remote workers to compensate for the deficit in tourism in recent years. provides employees looking for alternative surroundings with complimentary tea and coffee and free use of the wellness facilities.
-Meanwhile, the offers a 12-hour day-use package, including a private suite, a complimentary mini-bar, and a three-course lunch at the hotel restaurant.
+In Bangkok, several properties have creatively pivoted, offering day passes to remote workers to compensate for the deficit in tourism in recent years.
+The Holiday Inn provides employees looking for alternative surroundings with complimentary tea and coffee and free use of the wellness facilities.
+Meanwhile, the Siam Kempinski offers a 12-hour day-use package, including a private suite, a complimentary mini-bar, and a three-course lunch at the hotel restaurant.

 3. They are establishing themselves as an alternative HQ